Skip to main content

 Did you know you can get a head start and open a GET account for future children?
 Just open an account during the enrollment period, naming yourself as both the account owner and student beneficiary.
 Once a child is born and has a Social Security Number, you can change the name of the student.
 If plans change, you can always use the GET account for yourself, or transfer it to another family member.

 Plan ahead for your family.
 Another simple start to your college savings is to open one account that can be used to save for all of your future children.
 Make contributions over time then transfer Lump Sum amounts to new accounts that you open for each child later on.
-Families who start early have more time to contribute, and watch their savings add up.
+Families who start early have more time to contribute and watch their savings add up.

-Enroll in GET
+Enroll in GET now

 Learn More at the links below.